This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 1. Have a solid business plan

 Whether you’re asking your best friend or going to the Bank of Mom and Dad, you need to treat the discussion like you would with a banker.
-You wouldn’t get a bank loan without a business plan, and you shouldn’t expect others to make an investment without one either.
-A business plan sets clear goals for your business and shows prospective investors how you plan to make a profit.
+You wouldn’t get a bank loan without a business plan, and you shouldn’t expect your family and friends to invest in your company without one either.
+Your business plan should include your financials, milestones, and metrics that make it clear how you plan to make your venture profitable.

 2. Ask for enough money